Illustration of a worried bull beside the words Say Sorry in Spanish.

 ellos, ellas, ustedes lamentan

-Example: Siento lo de tu padre and Lamento lo de tu padre are both correct ways to say “I’m sorry about [what happened to] your father.”
+For example, both Siento lo de tu padre and Lamento lo de tu padre can mean “I’m sorry about what happened to your father”, but lamento sounds more formal.

 As with lo siento, lamento sometimes comes after lo.